-- 1. On the Configure > My Proxy > Basic > General tab, ensure that both ARM and HTTPS are enabled. - For ARM, check the Networking section; for HTTPS check the Protocols section.
-If they are disabled, set them to On.
-Then click Apply, followed by Restart. - 2.
+- 1. On the Configure > My Proxy > Basic > General tab, ensure that HTTPS is enabled.
+If it is disabled, set it to On, click Apply, and Restart Content Gateway. - 2.
 Navigate to Configure > Content Routing > Browser Auto-Config > PAC. - 3.
 In the Auto-Configuration Port field, specify the port that the proxy uses to serve the PAC file.
 The default port is 8083. - 4.
 The PAC Settings area displays the proxy.pac file: - If you copied an existing PAC file into the Content Gateway config directory, the proxy.pac file contains your proxy configuration settings.
 Check the settings and make changes if necessary. - If you did not copy an existing PAC file into the Content Gateway config directory, the proxy.pac file is empty.
 Copy and paste the following script for your PAC settings.
 You must provide the proxy domain name or IP address.
+This template is for basic testing only.
+Further modify this file to meet all of your organization's needs.

 '''

 function FindProxyForURL(url, host)

 {

 url = url.toLowerCase();

 host = host.toLowerCase();

-if(url.substring(0, 5) == "http:") {
+if(url.substring(0, 5) == "http:"){

 return "PROXY WCG_DOMAIN_NAME_or_IP_Address:8080";

 }

-else if(url.substring(0, 4) == "ftp:") {
+else if(url.substring(0, 4) == "ftp:"){

 return "PROXY WCG_DOMAIN_NAME_or_IP_Address:2121";

 }

-else if(url.substring(0, 6) == "https:") {
+else if(url.substring(0, 6) == "https:"){

 return "PROXY WCG_DOMAIN_NAME_or_IP_Address:8080";

 }

-else {
+else{

 return "DIRECT";

-}

-}

 '''